pavpanchekha/bitrate-lab/README.md

     pypy harness.py samplerate ../data/test.dat

 will execute the SampleRate algorithm against the test data gathered in the previous section.
 Using PyPy is recommended, since the simulation is CPU-intensive and since Python is not a particularly fast language.
-Implementations of the SampleRate and Minstrel algorithms are provided, along with a research prototype named `p92`, which is a simple but very fast bitrate adaptation algorithm.
+Implementations of the SampleRate and Minstrel algorithms are provided, along with a new prototype named Armstrong, a simple but very good bitrate adaptation algorithm.
 A comprehensive list of provided algorithms is:

  + `constant`: Always uses a constant bitrate; use the `RATE` environment variable to control which.
+ + `minimal` : A minimal example of a bitrate adaptation algorithm.
  + `samplerate`: The SampleRate algorithm, as described in John Bicket's thesis.
  + `minstrel`: The Minstrel algorithm, as found in Linux 3.10.5.
- + `p92simple` : A very simple but consistently-decent algorithm based on a few simple ideas.
-Also a building block for `p92`
- + `p92` : A very good rate control algorithm, usually achieving approximately 90% of optimal performance.
+ + `armstrong` : A very good rate control algorithm, usually achieving approximately 91% of optimal performance.
  + `optimal` : Examines the full data set to always act optimally; used as a benchmark.

 Writing algorithms